Writing Coach Rooted in Craft, Clarity, & Intentional Practice

 A draft may be promising but unfocused.
 Revision may feel busy without being productive.
 Or something in the work resists progress, even though the writer can’t yet name why.
 When clarity is missing, effort multiplies and confidence erodes.

-For more than a decade, I’ve taught college-level writing and worked with authors on long-form projects, particularly fiction and creative nonfiction.
 My role is not to impose a voice or chase trends.
 It’s to help writers understand what their work is doing, what it’s capable of doing, and how to guide it there through disciplined craft.

 MY PHILOSOPHY